Ganuto/ca-transactions/README.md

 ## Overview

-This is a project to simulate a Customer Account & Transactions API.
+This is a project to serve as a Customer Account & Transactions API.
 It also contains a Dockerfile in order to make it dockerable.

 ## Prerequisites